 What are the best cities to visit on a holiday? stay in Tuscany ?
 It all depends on your interests, whether you're traveling by car or public transport, and how many days you have available.
-Of course, there's no single answer to this question, but here are our tips and suggestions on how to get settled during your vacation in Tuscany.
+Of course, there's no single answer to this question, but here are our tips and suggestions on how to settle in during your Tuscan vacation.

-Have you thought of Florence for your stay in Tuscany?
+Have you considered Florence for your stay in Tuscany?

 Easy answer.
 If you're in Tuscany to enjoy world-famous art, Florence is the place to be.
 One of Tuscany's largest and busiest cities, Florence boasts some of Italy's finest museums of medieval and Renaissance art.
 Not to mention state-of-the-art architecture.
 You could easily fill two whole weeks with art exhibitions.

-Here's our essential guide to Florence's top 10 attractions and the best things to do in the city in 2019.
+Here's our must-have guide to Florence's top 10 attractions and best things to do in the city in 2019.

 The same applies if you're looking for nightlife, or want to experience aperitif culture.
 Florence is constantly improving its nightlife options, and although it's not a very big city, it has an interesting scene, especially in the Oltrarno districts.
 Shopping is another big draw for the city.
 You'll find plenty of opportunities here and in nearby outlets, accessible by public transport from the city center.

-If you're traveling without a car, Florence is one of your best choices.
-From here, you can easily take the bus to Siena and the train to Pisa, Lucca, Pistoia or Arezzo.
-You can use public transport to get to smaller towns in the Chianti region or north of the Mugello, wherever you are. cottage in Tuscany.
+If you are traveling without a car, Florence is one of your best choices.
+From here you can easily take the bus to Siena and the train to Pisa, Lucca, Pistoia or Arezzo.
+You can use public transport to get to the smaller centers in the Chianti region or northern Mugello, regardless of the location of your vacation rentals in Tuscany.
 If you choose to stay relatively close to the Santa Maria Novella train station, you can organize stress-free day trips from Florence.

 Siena is small and you can see the main sights in a day.
 But to really appreciate the main museums and all the details of the city, you should stay longer.
 This is especially true if you're interested in medieval art.
 You'll find plenty of it here, from Gothic paintings to stunning frescoes.